 Genetic and hormonal studies revealed that the condition, scientifically termed 5-alpha reductase deficiency, is an autosomal recessive syndrome that manifests when a child having both X and Y sex chromosomes inherits two nonfunctional (mutated) copies of the SRD5A2 gene (Imperato-McGinley and Zhu 2002).
 These children develop testes internally, but the 5-alpha reductase 2 steroid, which is necessary for development of male genitals in babies, is not produced.
 In absence of this male hormone, the baby develops female-looking genitalia (in humans, "female" is the default infant body form, if the full set of the necessary male hormones are not produced).
 At puberty, however, a different set of male hormones are produced by other fully functional genes.
 These hormones complete the male genital development that did not happen in infancy.
-This condition became quite common in the Dominican Republic during the 1970s due to founder effect-that is, the mutated SRD5A2 gene happened to be much more common among the Dominican Republic's founding population than in the parent populations [the Dominican population derives from a mixture of indigenous Native American (Taino) peoples, West Africans, and Western Europeans].
+This condition became quite common in the Dominican Republic during the 1970s due to founder effect-that is, the mutated SRD5A2 gene happened to be much more common among the Dominican Republic's founding population than in the parent populations.
+(The Dominican population derives from a mixture of Indigenous Americans [Taino] peoples, West Africans, and Western Europeans.)
 Five-alpha reductase syndrome has since been observed in other small, isolated populations around the world.

 Founder effect is closely linked to the concept of inbreeding, which in population genetics does not necessarily mean breeding with immediate family relatives.
 Instead, inbreeding refers to the selection of mates exclusively from within a small, closed population-that is, from a group with limited allelic variability.
 This can be observed in small, physically isolated populations but also can happen when cultural practices limit mates to a small group.
-As with founder effect, inbreeding increases the risk of inheriting two copies of any nonfunctional (mutant) alleles.
+As with the founder effect, inbreeding increases the risk of inheriting two copies of any nonfunctional (mutant) alleles.

 The Amish in the United States are a population that, due to their unique history and cultural practices, emerged from a small founding population and have tended to select mates from within their groups.
 The Old Order Amish population of Lancaster County, Pennsylvania, has approximately 50,000 current members, all of whom can trace their ancestry back to a group of approximately 80 individuals.
 This small founding population immigrated to the United States from Switzerland in the mid-1700s to escape religious persecution.
-Keeping to themselves, and selecting mates almost exclusively from their own communities, the Amish have become familiar with far more recessive traits than are seen in their parent population.
+Since the Amish keep to themselves and almost exclusively select mates from within their own communities, they have more recessive traits compared to their parent population.